Home | Send Feedback

 When you start the application, you should see a file cat/cat.jpg in the directory that you specified as the root folder when you started the Minio server.

-Because Minio and S3 speak the same API, this application is able to connect to Amazon S3 too.
-All you have to do is change the keys with the ones you get from Amazon S3 and change the endpoint that corresponds to the region where the bucket is hosted.
+Because Minio and S3 use the same API, this application can also connect to Amazon S3.
+All you have to do is change the keys to the ones you get from Amazon S3 and change the endpoint to the one that corresponds to the region where the bucket is hosted.

 Amazon SDK

-To further prove that Minio is S3 API compliant, we write the same application again, but this time with the official Amazon S3 Java library.
-For that, we need to add this dependency to our pom.xml
+To further prove that Minio is S3 API compliant, we will write the same application again, but this time using the official Amazon S3 Java library.
+For that, we need to add this dependency to our pom.xml:

 <dependency>